kumbulanit/t-sql/tech company/untitled/Module 8/Lesson2_Conversion_and_System_Functions.md

         'Employees',
         COUNT(*),
-        COUNT(CASE WHEN FirstName IS NULL OR FirstName = '' OR LastName IS NULL OR LastName = '' THEN 1 END), COUNT(CASE WHEN Email IS NULL OR Email = '' THEN 1 END),
+        COUNT(CASE WHEN FirstName IS NULL OR FirstName = '' OR LastName IS NULL OR LastName = '' THEN 1 END), COUNT(CASE WHEN WorkEmail IS NULL OR WorkEmail = '' THEN 1 END),
         COUNT(CASE WHEN BaseSalary IS NULL THEN 1 END), AVG(CAST(LEN(FirstName + ' ' + LastName) AS FLOAT)),
         MIN(CreatedDate),